Markayo21/Powerlearnproject-AI-For-Software-Engineering-WEEK2/README.md

 - Predictions
 - Recommendations

-Available as a downloadable word document titled AI for Sustainable Development summary.
+Available as a downloadable word document titled AI for Sustainable Development summary.docx.

 ---